jakeleyhr/GetVISTA/README.md

 6152 6167 UTR
 6762 7554 UTR
 ```
-By default, the specified genomic region is read on the forward strand, but for some purposes a gene on the reverse stand may want to be collected in the 5'>3' direction.
+By default, the specified genomic region is read on the forward strand, but for some purposes a gene on the reverse strand may want to be collected in the 5'>3' direction.
 In such cases, the **-rev** flag can be included.
 This reverse complements the DNA sequence returned in the fasta file (in addition to modifying the header to reflect this by changing :1 to :-1).
 It also flips the annotation coordinates.
 Returning to the mouse Cenpa gene as an example, this is the output when extracting the whole gene with **-rev**:
 ```
 $ python vistacoords.py -s mouse -r 5:30824121-30832174 -autoname -rev
 ```